UtrechtUniversity/ricgraph/README.md

   (and other source systems) using Ricgraph and [BackToPure](https://github.com/UtrechtUniversity/BackToPure): https://doi.org/10.5281/zenodo.12634658.
-  This presentation explains that after harvesting serveral Pure's (from different institutions)  and other source systems, such as [OpenAlex](https://openalex.org), one can enrich its own Pure _A_ by using information in other source
+  This presentation explains that after harvesting several Pure's (from different institutions)  and other source systems, such as [OpenAlex](https://openalex.org), one can enrich its own Pure _A_ by using information in other source